 Referring Clients to Attorneys

 Connecting with the right real estate attorney can make a world of difference when navigating complex transactions.
-That’s why the Shanon Kelley Realty Group takes the time to carefully curate a list of reputable legal professionals specializing in real estate law – people they trust to have your back.
+That’s why the The Shanon Kelley Realty Group takes the time to carefully curate a list of reputable legal professionals specializing in real estate law – people they trust to have your back.

 From personal experience, I can tell you that having an attorney who truly understands the nuances of real estate law is invaluable.
 A few years ago, I was helping clients purchase a heritage home in Nanaimo, B.C., and there were all sorts of zoning restrictions and bylaws to navigate.
 Our real estate attorney’s expertise saved us from some major potential headaches down the road.